painfulloop/Watermark-DnCNN/README.md

 - __Pillow__, __OpenCV__, __Matplotlib__, __Numpy__ (for windows use max numpy version 1.19.3 becayse 1.19.4 will fail sanity check)

 It is advised to install tensorflow in an environment (venv or conda) for better management.

+## Folders

+Below scripts saves training checkpoints in various folders.
+Those directories are used:

+- __DnCNN_weight__: contains dncnn's weights after been trained for 45 epochs.
+This is used as 'basic model' like the customer's model that needs to be watermarked.
+- __overwriting__: contains checkpoints from retraining base dncnn model (in DnCNN_weight) for watermarking.
+- __combine_weight__: contains checkpoints from retraining other models.
+Used as Deep Prior model (Auxiliary Visualizer).

 ## Fast start